 Both in glorifying the élan vital, and in emphasizing reliance on sensation, Bergson's position was anti-intellectual.
 We have seen that Zola's interest in physiology led him to regard emotion as a thing-in-itself; from this it was a short step to Zola's conception of the "eternally fecundating breath of life."
-Friedrich Nietzsche, writing in the eighteen-eighties, took up the same cry, extravagantly proclaiming the unique soul.
+Friedrich Nietzsche, writing in the eighteeneighties, took up the same cry, extravagantly proclaiming the unique soul.
 Nietzsche held that reason is valueless; we achieve strength only through passionate intuition.
 Moral values have no meaning, because they imply the possibility of rational judgments.
-The life force is "beyond good and evil."
+The life force is "beyond; good and evil."

-Bergson coordinated these tendencies, divested them of their Translation by F. L. Pogson (New York, 1910). poetic vagueness, covered the contradictions with scientific phraseology, evaded the dangerous social implications, and built a shrine to the élan vital behind an impressive philosophic façade.
+Bergson coordinated these tendencies, divested them of their poetic vagueness, covered the contradictions with scientific phraseology, evaded the dangerous social implications, and built a shrine to the élan vital behind an impressive philosophic facade.